Interwar France: Non-conformists of the 1930s

 The young intellectuals (most were about 25 years old) all considered that France was confronted by a "civilisation crisis" and, despite their differences, opposed what Mounier called the "established disorder" (le désordre établi); he meant capitalism, individualism, economic liberalism and materialism.
 They aimed at creating the conditions of a "spiritual revolution" that would simultaneously transform Man and things.
 They called for a "New Order", which would be beyond individualism and collectivism and oriented towards a "federalist", "communautary and personalist" organisation of social relations.

 The non-conformists were influenced both by socialism, in particular by Proudhonism and by Social Catholicism, which permeated Esprit and the Jeune Droite.
 They inherited from both currents a form of scepticism towards politics, which explains some stances towards anti-statism and renewed interest in social and economical transformations.
 The movement paid attention to civil society and distrusted the state.
 It favored "intermediate bodies", especially the family and the village.

 After the February 6, 1934 riots, the non-conformists split several ways.
 Bertrand de Jouvenel made the link between the non-conformists and the supporters of planisme, a new economical theory invented by the Belgian Henri de Man as well as with the technocratic Groupe X-Crise.
 They influenced both Vichy's Révolution nationale and the Resistance (Combat, Défense de la France, Organisation civile et militaire etc.)

 Popular Front: 1936–1937

 As the Great Depression finally hit France hard in 1932, the popular mood became hostile.
-A series of cabinets was wholly ineffective, and anger at the mounting unemployment caused xenophobia, borders being closed and a startling growth in anti-Semitism.
-Distrust of the entire political system grew rapidly, especially during the dramatic Stavisky Affair. a massive financial fraud that involving many deputies and top government officials.
+A series of cabinets were wholly ineffective, and anger at the mounting unemployment caused xenophobia, borders being closed and a startling growth in anti-Semitism.
+Distrust of the entire political system grew rapidly, especially during the dramatic Stavisky Affair, a massive financial fraud that involving many deputies and top government officials.
 The promise of democracy seemed a failure in France and many other countries as they turned toward authoritarian rule, a trend that began by Lenin in Russia in 1918 and Mussolini in Italy in 1922 and continued in Spain, Portugal, Poland, the Baltic countries, the Balkans, Japan, Latin America and, most horrifying of all, by Hitler in Nazi Germany in January 1933.
 It now threatened France after the scandal's exposure brought huge mobs into the streets of Paris.